simonmau/enum_ext/README.md

 Enum.Ext provides a `TypeSafeEnum` that has a bunch of advantages compared to the normal .NET `Enum` value type.

+For example is it possible, to store additional information directly with the enum.
+You are also able to retrieve an enum based on the information stored with it.

 ### Installation
 https://www.nuget.org/packages/Enum.Ext/